TREND50/gp_ana/README.md

 Script to read GP35 data produced by the RUST DAQ software and manipulate it.
 Relies on [```pyef```](https://github.com/TREND50/pyef) package to access data.
 Main functions are:

 ### display_events():
-Loads data and displays timetraces
+Loads data and displays timetraces.
+Note that in the present version the value plotted is 10^(signal) to correct for teh logarithmic amplification of the Power Detector present in the analog chain of the Electronic Board (see [the GRAND manual](https://github.com/TREND50/GRANDproto_manual/blob/master/manual.pdf) for details).

 ### get_time():
 Loads data, build trig time info and orders it in increasing order.